WHAT’S ON AND WHAT’S NOT?

 Varied Venues – Varied days, Varied times

-It may be possible to organise a visit with limited numbers, but no car sharing, and must be outdoor venues.
+We are beginning some visits with limited numbers, no car sharing, and at outdoor venues.

 Enjoy day trips out with friends to various venues of interest, usually on a monthly or bimonthly basis.
 Transport to these events is by means of public transport, car sharing or Lisburn City Council minibus service.
 Previous destinations include – Queen’s University, historic Titanic dock area boat cruise, Coca Cola factory, Crumlin Gaol, the Ulster Hall, back stage at the Belfast Opera House, Festival of Light at Mount Stewart, Ballance House, Ulster American Folk Park, Ballywalter House, Lissan House.
 But don’t just read about it – be a part of it!